decal/werdlists/INDEX.md

 unix-paths: File path names found in various UNIX file systems
 uri-schemes: Lists containing references for URI schemes (part before colon)
 vuln-data: Information about security vulnerabilities found in server software
+webapp-attacks: Proof-of-concept samples for attacks on web applications
 webapp-data: Data associated with applications hosted on web servers
 webapp-dirs: Directories related to applications running on a web server
 webapp-files: Files related to applications running on a web server